rui314/mold/README.md

    Given this configuration, all you have to do to link your program against libc functions is to pick up a right set of libc object files and give them to the linker along with object files of your program.
-But, keeping the command line options in sync with the libc functions you are using in your program is bothersome.
-You can be conservative; you can specify all libc object files to the command line, but that leads to a program bloat because the linker unconditionally link all object files given to it.
+But, keeping the linker command line in sync with the libc functions you are using in your program is bothersome.
+You can be conservative; you can specify all libc object files to the command line, but that leads to program bloat because the linker unconditionally link all object files given to it no matter whether they are used or not.
 So, a new feature was added to the linker to fix the problem.
-That is the archive file.
+That is the static library, which is also called the archive file.

+   An archive file is just a bundle of object files, just like zip file but an uncompressed form.
+An achive file typically has the .a file extension and named after its contents.
+For example, the archive file containing all libc objects is named `libc.a`.

-   If you put all libc object files into an archive file (which is similar to zip but is not compressed, and typically named libc.a) and pass the archive file to the linker, the linker pulls out an object file _only when_ it is referenced by your program.
+   If you pass an archive file along with other object files to the linker, the linker pulls out an object file from the archive _only when_ it is referenced by other object files.
 In other words, unlike object files directly given to a linker, object files wrapped in an archive are not linked to an output by default.
-   Object files in an archive work as supplements to complete your program.
+   An archive work as supplements to complete your program.

    Even today, you can still find a libc archive file.
 Run `ar t /usr/lib/x86_64-linux-gnu/libc.a` on Linux should give you a list